Budapest–Belgrade–Skopje–Athens railway

-The reconstruction of the 108 km section Novi Sad-Subotica (Hungarian border) was set to begin in 2019, with estimated cost of €943 million, built by CCCC and a duration of 33 months, requiring the closure of this section during the reconstruction time.
-It actually started on 7 April 2022 and is due to be completed for the end of 2024.

-In July 2020, President Aleksandar Vučić announced that the 204 km Belgrade-Niš section will be completed by the end of 2023.
-It will have speeds of up to 200 km/h (124 mph), bringing Belgrade and Niš within 1 hour and 20 minutes of each other.
-It will follow the direction of the Pan-European Corridor X. On 10 May 2021, a loan agreement was signed in Belgrade for 102 million euros, co-financed by the French Development Agency and the World Bank at 51 million euros each, planned to be used for the complete modernization of the Belgrade-Niš railway, where trains will be able to reach speeds of up to 200 km/h on about 56% of the railway.

 EU planning

 In a 2012/13 EC report, Priority Project 22: Railway axis Athens–Sofia–Budapest–Vienna–Prague–Nuremberg/Dresden (PP22), the planners included their considerations of the Balkan route, which follows Pan-European Corridor X through Austria, Slovenia, Croatia, Serbia, North Macedonia and Greece (Thessaloniki–Skopje–Belgrade–Budapest/Zagreb–Ljubljana–Graz/Salzburg) and shortens the present Athens–Budapest route via Bulgaria and Romania by 330 km.
 The total length is around 1030 km compared to 1362 km for the current southern Athens–Budapest part of PP22.
-Moreover, there are also a number of technical advantages of this proposed part of the Balkan route: 89% of it is electrified, as against 75% of the present PP22 route and the tracks are designed for higher maximum speeds overall.
-Nevertheless 64% of the planned line is still single track, compared to 54% of the present part of the PP22 route.
+Moreover, there were also a number of technical advantages of this proposed part of the Balkan route: 89% of it was electrified, as against 75% of the present PP22 route and the tracks were designed for higher maximum speeds overall.
+Nevertheless 64% of the planned line was still single track, compared to 54% of the present part of the PP22 route.

 The planners appeal to the politicians: "In the medium term it may become necessary to tailor priorities in line with what is feasible, both for the European Union, the main provider of funding, and the Member States concerned.
 In this respect, Croatia’s accession to the European Union in July 2013 and discussions with the [r]epublics of the former Yugoslavia in connection with the review of TEN–T policy present a useful opportunity to develop rail links between south–east and central Europe via the western Balkans."

+Hungarian section (modernization)

+The maximum speed of the track is designed to be up to 160 km/h on the Hungarian section.

+The Hungarian section (152 km) of the project was announced in 2015 to cost HUF 472 billion and expected to be completed as of 2017–2018.
+Currently it is expected to cost HUF 949 billion ($3.6 billion) with interest.

+In Hungary, the project is carried out by Kínai-Magyar Vasúti Nonprofit Zrt (Chinese-Hungarian Railway Nonprofit Ltd.), a Hungarian-Chinese joint venture of MÁV Zrt. with China Railway International Corporation (CRIC) and China Railway International Group (CRIG).
+According to one estimate, the works on this section could begin in 2021, as one year is needed for the public procurement procedures, and two years for the planning and negotiation phase.

+The investment is widely criticised as it will never recover its costs.

+The construction of the Hungarian part of the railway, 152 km, was started in October 2021 and is due to be completed by 2025.

+Serbian section (modernization)

+The maximum speed of the track is designed to be up to 200 km/h on the Serbian section.